hansreier/techreier/eDrops/src/main/resources/static/markdown/about/readme.md

 Default for property files in Intellij is ISO-8859-1, so must be changed in settings, editor, fil encodings.
 If not Norwegian characters øæå ØÆÅ are displayed incorrectly.
 The problem seems to be there only in property files and not in .html files.
-Note that code repos like Bitbucket og Github expects UTF-8 when changing code directly in the repos.
+Note that code repos like Bitbucket og GitHub expects UTF-8 when changing code directly in the repos.
 For old Java 8 this is a problem since it was the last version where property files is based on the ISO format.